diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 2. Packages
 RPM and Debian packages are available from the **Apache Bigtop project** [hadoop_apache_bigtop_1] , as well as from all the Hadoop vendors. work well with configuration management tools like **Puppet**.
 3. Hadoop cluster management tools
 **Cloudera Manager** and **Apache Ambari** are examples of dedicated tools for installing and managing a Hadoop cluster over its whole lifecycle.
 They provide a simple web UI, and are the recommended way to set up a Hadoop cluster for most users and operators.
 These tools encode a lot of operator knowledge about running Hadoop.
 For example, they use heuristics based on the hardware profile (among other factors) to choose good defaults for Hadoop configuration settings.
-For more complex setups, like HA, or secure Hadoop, the management tools provide welltested wizards for getting a working cluster in a short amount of time.
+For more complex setups, like HA, or secure Hadoop, the management tools provide well-tested wizards for getting a working cluster in a short amount of time.
 Finally, they add extra features that the other installation options don’t offer, such as `unified monitoring and log search`, and `rolling upgrades (so you can upgrade the cluster without experiencing downtime)`.

 These chapters still offer valuable information about how Hadoop works from an operations point of view For more in-depth information, I highly recommend [Hadoop Operations] by Eric Sammer (O’Reilly, 2012).